 - If accepted, the nomination is scheduled for the next available Historic Preservation Review Board meeting and the preparer is notified.
 Nominations are scheduled in the order of their receipt.
 Priority will be given to nominations of threatened properties.

 - The preparer develops a presentation that will be presented to the board.

 When does the Historic Preservation Review Board meet?

-The Review Board has quarterly meetings that typically meet on the third Friday of January, April, July, and October of each year.
-The October meeting may be held in a location outside of Madison.
+The Review Board has quarterly meetings that typically meet on the third Friday of February, May, August, and November of each year.
+Meetings may be held in a location outside of Madison.

 What happens at the Historic Preservation Review Board meeting?

 Board members read all nominations prior to the Review Board meeting, so they are already familiar with the property.
 The nomination preparer presents a brief oral abstract of the nomination to the board.
 Following discussion, the board will approve the nomination, defer judgment, or reject it.

 It is recommended that presenters follow the presentation guidelines to ensure the best presentation.

 The board may have questions about the nomination.
 It is important that the preparer or a knowledgeable representative be at the meeting to answer them.
 Often, minor points of discussion can be settled if someone familiar with the nominated property is present.
 Unresolved issues can cause deferral and the nomination will have to be resubmitted to the board at a later date.